Help us build farm tools that work in your language and your district

 Partnership Focus

-Where collaboration matters most right now
+Where help matters most right now

 Audio and language research

-• Speech data and voice interaction research
+• Speech data and voice research

-Local agricultural knowledge
+Local farming knowledge

-• Region-specific crop practices and calendars
+• Local crop practices and planting calendars

-Research and field validation
+Research and farm testing

-• Field validation and pilot conversations
+• Farm testing and pilot talks

 Who We Hope to Work With